Unit 6 - Proposal Items

 Categories

-These categories are currently static and cannot change.
+These categories cannot change.
 However, we have included them here to offer a better understanding of how proposal items are grouped.
 There are three categories as seen above, Resources (occasionally called "Staff"), Equipment, and Other (which can include any type of costs).

 Groups

 Defining groups can be a daunting task, especially for organizations who have never considered grouping their costs.
-From experience, this is an area where many customers struggle.
 The main challenge is the Resources category.
 Some of our customers define their groups by shift (day/ night), some by department (survey engineers/ scanning engineers), others will aim for field/ office employees, while some might even skip the group altogether and include all options under one large group.
-We believe the best approach is to reflect on how you currently price your projects and conduct costing.
-Additionally, a meeting with our team may help provide some additional guidance.
-All groups should be listed in the provided spreadsheet.
+We believe the best approach is to reflect on how you currently price your projects.
+Additionally, a meeting with our team will help provide some additional guidance.

 Options

-As we have seen above, costs are stored in options, not in groups or categories.
+As we have seen above, costs are stored in options.
 Options tend to have the longest list of entries.
 There can be duplicate options (as seen above), but only as long as they belong in a different group.
 You have the option to define different costs per day/hour and different cost for field/office work as well.

 Next, we’ll move on to a shorter unit